What is the best tennis bag? It won't surprise you to hear there is no such thing. The answer depends on what you're looking for.

 Bag contents: One or two rackets, small personal items, tennis apparel, laptop, water bottle and can of balls

 How the bag is used: Backpack owners are likely to pop the bag over their shoulder and cycle to the courts for a hit.
-The bag is too small to be suitable for a weekend tournament but ideal for a weekday or weekend session.
+A backpack is probably too small for tournament use but it's ideal for regular hitting sessions.

-Divided into different sections and pockets, the backpack is a smart option for individuals that value having a specific location for the contents they’re porting around.
+Divided into different sections and pockets, the backpack is a smart option for people who value having a specific location for the contents they’re porting around.
 Most tennis backpacks are brightly-colored and heavily branded, which isn’t everyone’s cup of tea.
 If you prefer a more understated, modern aesthetic with the same utility, check out the ‘Borderless Backpack’ in the Epirus Everyday Collection.

 Player profile: Casual and recreational tennis players